FakeZhiyuanLi/GPTSense/README.md

-Percentages above 60% are likely chatGPT, can be false positive at times Percentages abobe 90% are most likely chatGPT, can also be false positive
+Percentages above 60% are likely chatGPT, can be false positive at times Percentages above 90% are most likely chatGPT, can also be false positive

 ![history](https://i.imgur.com/9bi2V06.png)
 Scroll down for a history of past checks